outaagunga/documentation/guide_final_project_ADMI.md

 FROM pg_policies
 WHERE schemaname = 'public';
 ```
+To check if the current user is bypassing the the session roles on RLS policy
 ```sql
 --replace customers, orders with your actaul table names SELECT tablename, policyname, permissive, roles, cmd, qual